Abstrct/Tokens-FYI/README.md

 An eDiscovery and DFIR tool for generating keyword lists relating to blockchain networks, exchanges, cryptocurrencies, utility coins, and other digital asset themed words.

 ## Disclaimer
-This tool may not list 100% of applicable terms related to an engagement and should be used in conjuction with a skilled team of attornies and technologists.
+This tool may not list 100% of applicable terms related to an engagement and should be used in conjuction with a skilled team of attorneys and technologists.

 ## Additional Disclaimer
 This website is pretty simple but unfinished.
 Feel free to improve it if that's your thing.